 TransPower will investigate network impact and flexibility services for vehicle-to-grid (V2G) from domestic, commercial and public charging through demonstrator trials and collaborative research and development.

-We are leading projects on:
+We are involved in projects on:

 This project is the first in the UK to demonstrate Vehicle-to-Grid across a suite of V2G assets, from cars exporting at home to buses exporting at depots and cars powering lamp posts.
 UK Power Networks is seeking to unlock the value of vehicles being used as mobile batteries by developing new services through its DSO market that can generate revenue for customers.